Security researchers find flaws in AMD chips but raise eyebrows with rushed disclosure

 The flaws in question were discovered by CTS Labs, a cybersecurity research outfit in Israel, and given a set of catchy names: Ryzenfall, Masterkey, Fallout and Chimera, with associated logos, a dedicated website and a whitepaper describing them.

-So far, so normal: major bugs like Heartbleed and of course Meltdown and Spectre got names and logos, too.
+So far, so normal: major bugs like Heartbleed and of course Meltdown and Spectre got names and logos too.

 The difference is that in those cases the affected parties, such as Intel, the OpenSSL team and AMD were quietly alerted well ahead of time.
 This is the concept of “responsible disclosure,” and gives developers first crack at fixing an issue before it becomes public.